2014 Summer Youth Olympics: Young ambassadors

 A total of 104 people were selected by their National Olympic Committee to be young ambassadors.
 Young Ambassadors are aged between 18 and 25 and are athletes, coaches, students or young professionals that demonstrate the Olympic values and inspire and empower young people to do the same.

 The main roles of the Young Ambassadors is to promote the Youth Olympics in their nations and to encourage athletes of their nations to get the most out of the Youth Olympic experience by encouraging them to interact with people from different sports and cultures and to take part in activities and workshops.

 A seminar has held from 25 to 28 March 2014 in order to prepare the ambassadors for the Youth Olympics by teaching them about the cultures and activities Nanjing has to offer.

+Marketing

+Mascot

+The Youth Olympic mascot Lele, also known as Nanjing Lele, represents the sound of stones colliding together and is pronounced like the Chinese word meaning happiness or joy.

+Emblem

+Like other Olympic events, the 2014 Summer Youth Games has its own emblem.

+The emblem consists of three parts.
+The colorful "NANJING" reflects the image of the gate of Nanjing and the features of some Jiangnan houses.
+The various colors symbolize youths' energetic spirit.

 Controversies

 Isolation of Nigerian athletes in the Games

 Following the 2014 West Africa Ebola outbreak, Chinese officials quarantined and isolated all Nigerian athletes from all sporting facilities despite all testing negative to Ebola before the games.
 The Nigerian Olympic committee reacted to the discrimination by withdrawing all its athletes from the games.